 An interested buyer will probably want to see your property for the second time, which is a good sign, but far from the guarantee of an offer.
 And then there are the potential buyers who want to walk the property with you.
 In the case of recreational property, this makes sense and shows interest.
 I would want to do the same if I would be the buyer.

 If you finally got an offer on your property, don’t start packing yet!
 Not every offer goes through and actually becomes a sale.
 Carefully read the contract of purchase and sale, read every word of it and don’t take it personally if the offer is low.
 The contract will include terms and conditions (also called subjects), you and the buyer have to satisfy, as well as the completion and possession dates.
 Whatever is in the contract you can change and counteroffer.
 Consult with your realtor and decide how to deal with the offer.
 You do not have to accept the offer even if it is for the full asking price.

-- buyer receiving and approving a current property disclosure statement
+- the buyer receiving and approving a current property disclosure statement

-- buyer obtaining and approving an inspection report
+- the buyer obtaining and approving an inspection report

-- buyer receiving and approving a title search
+- the buyer receiving and approving a title search

-- buyer obtaining approval for fire/property insurance coverage
+- the buyer obtaining approval for fire/property insurance coverage

-- buyer having water quality and quantity checked
+- the buyer having water quality and quantity checked

 The subject removal period is stressful, not knowing whether you should start packing or not.
 During this time continue with decluttering; you will be surprised how good it feels.